Updated on 2024-06-20 GMT+08:00

 Specifies the private key of a certificate.
 This parameter is only available for your certificates.

-Click Upload and select a private key.
-Ensure that your browser is the latest version.
+Click Upload and select the private key to be uploaded.
+Ensure that your browser is of the latest version.

 The value must be an unencrypted private key.
-The private key must be in PEM format.
-The format is as follows:
+The private key must be in PEM format as follows:

 -----BEGIN PRIVATE KEY-----